pageuppeople-opensource/data-pipeline-orchestrator/README.md

 ```

 - `command` is the function to be performed by the utility.
 The currently supported values are
-  - `NEW`: Marks the start of a new execution by creating a record for the same in the given database and returns an ID of the new execution.
+  - `START`: Marks the start of a new execution by creating a record for the same in the given database and returns an ID of the new execution.
 - `db-connection-string` is a [PostgreSQL Db Connection String](http://docs.sqlalchemy.org/en/latest/dialects/postgresql.html#module-sqlalchemy.dialects.postgresql.psycopg2) of the format `postgresql+psycopg2://user:password@host:port/dbname`

 ### As a script